m-housh/jobcalc/docs/index.rst

-This project started one weekend, as I thought that I wish I had a simple, elegant, and flexible way to quickly calculate a job cost while still in a terminal session, it grew from there to be extensible through custom ``Formatter``'s to be able to be used in more than just a command line application
+This project started one weekend, as I thought that I wish I had a simple, elegant, and flexible way to quickly calculate a job cost while still in a terminal session, it grew from there to be extensible through custom **Formatter's** to be able to be used in more than just a command line application

 Because of the use of type-hints, **python 3.5** or above are the only supported